CJ Baker is a published writer who wrote the novel and started the companion podcast An Epic Soundtrack To A Mundane Existence.

 He was also part of the Terror Squad whose members included Fat Joe, who was a close friend and mentor of Rios.
 Big Pun is widely regarded and quite often ranks well in best of all time lists, including in 2012 being ranked by The Source as the #19 best lyricist of all time.
 His 1998 hit "Still Not a Player" was ranked 76 on VH1's list of the 100 Greatest Hip Hop Songs of all time.

 Big Pun was considered morbidly obese and he ended up dying of a heart attack.

 Still Not a Player by Big Pun (Featuring Joe) (Video)

-Thirsk was a founding member and bassist for punk band Pennywise.
-The band formed in 1988 and during Thirsk's time with the band they recorded two EPs and three full lengths.
-Pennywise were considered an integral part of the 90s California punk revival.
+Thirsk was a founding member and bassist for the punk band Pennywise.
+The band formed in 1988 and during Thirsk's time with the band, they recorded two EPs and three full-lengths.
+Pennywise was considered an integral part of the 90s California punk revival.

 In 1996 Thirsk took a hiatus from the band to try to overcome his alcohol addiction.
 He was unable to conquer his demons and he shot himself.